 Reading at Home

 Children are expected to read at home daily with their parents and carers and bring their reading book and completed reading record to school every day.
-As pupils become more proficient readers, they become ‘free readers’ and select their own texts which they are encouraged to take home and read.
+As pupils become more proficient readers they learn to select/change their own texts in the same way that we would as adults.

 Phonics is an important and integral part of our daily routine at Bysing Wood.
 We use Letters and Sounds, which begins in our Nursery.
 When children begin Year R, they recap Phase 1 and then move onto learning the letter sounds in Phases 2 and 3.
 Once they are confident with Phases 2 and 3, they will spend time on Phase 4 where the focus is application to reading and writing.
 In Year 1, children learn Phase 5, which is the alternative digraphs.
 It is our aim that by the time children reach Year 2, they have a strong phonics knowledge so that they can move onto spelling lessons.

-We are currently reviewing our phonics provision resources in light of the DfE Systematic Synthetic Phonics Programme validation.
+Having reviewed our phonics provision resources, in light of the DfE Systematic Synthetic Phonics Programme validation, we are moving to Essential Letters and Sounds during terms 5&6.